Classic Motorcycle Build

 There are two big negatives for first-time Sportster engine builders.
 First, special skills are required, which are no longer being taught in today's vocational schools.
 These include flywheel rebuilding, flywheel truing, and honing main bearings (see below).

 The second big negative is the cost of the tools.
 If you don't already have them, they may cost you more than having someone do the work for you.
-Hopefully you won't need every engine tool listed in the factory manual.
+But hopefully you won't need every engine tool listed in the factory manual.

 Tools Needed To Rebuild Ironhead Motor

 On the plus side, every part is available (with few exceptions) for Ironhead Sportsters, either used, N.O.S., or reproduction.
-Also, any information you may need is easily found on internet forums, Youtube videos, or the good old factory manual.
+Also, any information you may need can be found on internet forums, Youtube videos, and the good old factory service manual.

-There are far more 1000cc Ironhead Sportsters than 900's, and not a lot of parts interchange.
+There are far fewer 900cc Ironhead Sportsters than 1000cc's, and not a lot of engine parts interchange.
 Other difficulties you will encounter rebuilding an early motor is limited parts availability, as well as several other specialty tools needed.

 900cc Ironhead engine build